Skip to main content

 Notification and Reporting Requirements

-Prior to initiation of any new human subject research, the DOE Human Subject Protection (HSP) Program Manager (and when an NNSA element is involved, the NNSA HSP Program Manager) must be notified when the study involves:
+The DOE Human Subject Protection (HSP) Program Manager (and when an NNSA element is involved, the NNSA HSP Program Manager) must be notified in writing, even for human subject research that meets the regulatory definition of exempt human subject research in the following circumstances and time frames:

 1. An institution without an established Institutional Review Board (IRB);